ihmeuw/vivarium/docs/source/tutorials/boids.rst

    :lines: 1-111
    :linenos:

+To access the value pipeline we created in the Neighbors component, we use ``builder.value.get_value`` in the setup method.
+Then, as we saw with the ``acceleration`` pipeline, we simply call that pipeline as a function inside ``on_time_step`` to retrieve its values for a specified index.
-The major new Vivarium feature seen here is that of the **value modifier**, which we register with :meth:`vivarium.framework.values.ValuesInterface.register_value_modifier`:
+The major new Vivarium feature seen here is that of the **value modifier**, which we register with :meth:`vivarium.framework.values.ValuesInterface.register_value_modifier`.
+As the name suggests, this allows us to modify the values in a pipeline, in this case adding the effect of a force to the values in the ``acceleration`` pipeline.
+We register that the ``apply_force`` method will modify the acceleration values like so:

 .. literalinclude:: ../../../src/vivarium/examples/boids/forces.py
    :caption: **File**: :file:`~/code/vivarium_examples/boids/forces.py`
-   :lines: 35-38
+   :lines: 36-39
    :dedent: 4
    :linenos:
-   :lineno-start: 35
+   :lineno-start: 36

-This registers that the ``apply_force`` method will modify the acceleration values.
-Once we start adding these modifiers into our simulation, acceleration won't always be zero anymore!
+Once we start adding components with these modifiers into our simulation, acceleration won't always be zero anymore!

 We then define our three forces using the ``Force`` base class.